sdmartin-sps/go-cheatsheet/readme.md

 ```

 ## Conversion
 You can convert to a different type by using that type as a function.
-This must be done, or Go will panic.
+Go does not do this automatically for any types and if it is not done, this will cause a panic.
 ```go
 var i int = 20
 var u uint = uint(i)